teodc/dotfiles/readme.md

 How I improved my window management on macOS:

 - Disable `Automatically rearrange Spaces based on most recent use`.
-- Create a dedicated Space for each app or app type in the `Mission Control` view.
+- Create a dedicated Space for each app (or type of app) in the `Mission Control` view.
 - Assign each app to its own Space with the `Assign To` option from the Dock.
 - Set the keyboard shortcuts to switch directly to Spaces: `Space 1`->`Option+1`, `Space 2`->`Option+2`, etc.
-- Use `Amethyst` (or `Yabai`) to tile and manage windows.
+- Use `Amethyst` (or `Yabai`) to manage and tile windows.
-- Use the `fullscreen` layout as default layout (and never use "Full Screen").
+- Default to Amethyst's `fullscreen` layout (and don't use Mac's "Full Screen").

-This way, I can directly jump to a specific Space depending on what I want to do.
+This way, I can directly jump to a specific Space based on what I want to do.
 I usually have my Spaces organized like this:

 - Main screen:
     - `Space 1`: Main browser & notes
     - `Space 2`: Terminal
     - `Space 3`: Code editor
     - `Space 4`: API client
     - `Space 5`: Database GUI
 - Side screen:
     - `Space 6`: Communication tools
     - `Space 7`: Dev browser
     - `Space 8`: Music app

-Enjoy!